 Crawler analytics

-Crawler analytics shows you which AI bots visit your site, how often, and what they fetched.
-The data comes from your Cloudflare account and refreshes hourly.
+Crawler analytics shows you which AI bots visit your site, how often, and which pages they pull.
+The data comes from your infrastructure provider and refreshes hourly.

 Section titled “Requirements”You need a Cloudflare account with at least one zone (your domain).
 Cloudflare’s AI Crawl Control surfaces the underlying data on all paid plans (Pro, Business, Enterprise).
 Free plan retention is too short for this integration.

-- Paste your Cloudflare API token.
+- Paste the API token you just created.
 Confirm the hostname (Bourd pre-fills it from your tracked domain).

 - Click Connect.